martinResearch/DEODR/readme.md

 # Installation
 ## Python

-Fr windows and linux for python 3.6 and 3.7 and you can use
+For python 3.6,3.7 and python 3.8 under Windows and Linux you can use

 	pip install deodr

-otherwise or if that does not work you can try
+Otherwise or if that does not work you can try

 	pip install git+https://github.com/martinResearch/DEODR.git